FredrikAppelros/coffee-adventure/chapters/03-functions.coffee.md

 That was it for functions.
 Next up we will learn how to perform different operations under different conditions.

-<small>1.
-Actually, console.log is not a function.
-It is the log method of the global console object.
-The difference between functions and methods will be explained in a later chapter, but for now they are pretty much equivalent.</small>
+<sub>[1] Actually, console.log is not just a function, it's a method.
+The difference between functions and methods will be explained in a later chapter, but for now they are pretty much equivalent.</sub>

 ## Exercises